madelinesimpson/PBEE-worm-CV/README.md

 *This is not a funtioning app*

-This is a central hub for code and resources used in Emily Smith's PBEE CV project.
-Put everything worked on in here just so we have it for later if needed.
+This is a central hub for code and resources used in the PBEE Worm CV project.

 Since this is such a hodgepodge of random files, let me clarify what different things are.